PSGitHubUser1/better-vanilla-textures/Readme.md

 ----------------------
 ## Better Vanilla Textures

-License: All rights reserved [Not to be distributed]
+License: MIT [Not to be distributed]

 #### Created by @PSGitHubUser1
 ----------------------